tomwhartung/jmws_accoutrements/social_networking/tomh/medium/2-new_art_new_life-100_years_later-body.md

 Or something like that.

+# My Take

+One can't create the same sort art that Mondrian created, for that would not be art.

+## Ideas I Like:

+- Equilibrium
+- Honesty
+- Learning about and revealing inner traits and energies

 # Body

 In 1911, the Dutch painter [Piet Mondrian](https://en.wikipedia.org/wiki/Piet_Mondrian) (1876-1944) moved from The Netherlands to Paris.